lulab/exSEEK/README.md

 docker run --rm -it -v $PWD:/workspace -w /workspace ltbyshi/exseek exseek.py
 ```

+The exSEEK directory was cloned to /apps/exseek in the docker.

 You can create a bash script named `exseek` and set the script executable:
 ```bash
 #! /bin/bash